What is treatment?

-Our son Ted says treatment is a place where one acquires education and enlightenment as to one’s addiction and is given tools, and new habits to embrace a new and different way of living apart from substances.
-Whether it’s a 180 degree change of thinking, a pursuit of one’s goals and heart desires, or a routine of getting and absorbing help from others in counseling and a 12-step program, treatment covers it.
+Our son Ted says treatment is a place where one acquires education and enlightenment as to one’s addiction and is given tools, and habits to embrace a new and different way of living apart from substances.
+Whether it’s a 180 degree change of thinking, a pursuit of one’s goals and dreams or a routine of getting and absorbing help, treatment covers it.

 In my experience personally and with others I’ve helped I would suggest asking questions of the treatment facility.

 - About insurance coverage.
 This was a bit vague and murky for us when I checked Ted in and the following week.
 Maybe I was just mentally vague and murky, but it took tenacity to get straight-up answers.
 Keep asking or ask for a personal contact who will advocate for you.
 See Treatment Specialist Ben Bertsch’s Just Keep Going Parents blog on navigating treatment here.
 (Have you signed up for my blog of encouragement and education?)

 - About a timetable for your loved one’s tenure.
 They may not know until they get a feel for where he or she is in his or her condition.
 There may be twists, turns and tweaks.

 - About your personal contact/visits at the treatment center and their protocol for inquiries about your loved one.

 - About parent/child communication with the treatment center, and also with your loved one.

 - About educational programs for the family and suggested reading.

 - About where you can get help for yourself while your loved one gets the help he or she needs.
 Remember, we all need to change to bring change.
 Or, click here on Help for the Family.